Photo by Matt Aylward on Unsplash

 Unsegregated SMSF tax implications

 So, unsegregated essentially means proportional.
-Under this method, the proportion of the fund’s income that is exempt from tax is essentially based on what percentage of the fund’s balances were in the retirement phase on average over the year during which the proportional method was used.
+Under this method, the proportion of the fund’s income that is exempt from tax is essentially based on what percentage of the fund’s balances were in the retirement phase, on average, over the year during which the proportional method was used.
 As mentioned, this is determined by an actuary.

-So say the actuary determines that, over the year, an average of 70% of the fund’s balances were supporting retirement-phase income streams.
+So, as an example, say the actuary determines that, over the year, an average of 70% of the fund’s balances were supporting retirement-phase income streams.
 In that case, 70% of the fund’s capital gains and income will be exempt from tax, while the remaining 30% will be taxed at 15%.

 What is a disregarded small fund asset?

-There are some instances where you may have no choice but to use the unsegregated method, such as having a pool of ‘disregarded small fund assets’ in your portfolio.
+There are some instances where you may have no choice but to use the unsegregated method, such as having a pool of what are called, ‘disregarded small fund assets’ in your portfolio.
 This will prevent you from being able to use the segregation method for calculating your exempt current pension income (ECPI), forcing you to use the proportionate method.
 The SMSF’s assets could be deemed as disregarded small fund assets if:

 -

-Any time during the income year it had at least one retirement-phase income stream (i.e. the SMSF wasn’t 100% in accumulation-phase), and
+Any time during the income year, it had at least one retirement-phase income stream (i.e. the SMSF wasn’t 100% in accumulation-phase), and

 -